Ancient Greek literature: Papyrus evidence

-Literary papyri constitute a small amount of all existing papyri.
-Around 70% of all known literary papyri were found in Oxyrhynchus, and only around a third of Oxyrhynchus papyri were literary.
+Literary papyri represent only a small proportion of surviving papyri.
+At Oxyrhynchus, only about 10% of the papyri are literary texts, while the majority consist of everyday documents such as letters, receipts, and official records.

 Approximately 40% of all literary papyri are fragments of Homer's works.
 In the William Hailey Willis's 1968 survey of Egyptian literary papyri, Homer's works constitute 657 fragments.
 This far exceeded other classical authors: Demosthenes had 83 fragments, while Euripides and Hesiod had 75 and 74 fragments respectively.
 Willis documented 26 authors with more than 5 fragments each, 48 authors with 2-4 fragments, and 70 authors represented by just a single fragment.
 As of 2024, the distribution remains similar, with Homer's works appearing in 1680 fragments, Demosthenes in 204 fragments, and Euripides in 170 papyri.

 The dominance of Homer in papyrus findings has been consistently documented over decades.
 Pack's 1965 inventory counted 681 Homeric papyri, compared to approximately 80 each for Euripides and Demosthenes.
 By 1983, Paul Mertens identified 1004 Homeric papyri, compared to 111 for Euripides and 105 for Demosthenes, showing an increase from about 600 to about 900 fragments.

 A significant number of papyri belong to the category of "Homerica" – exegetical texts, commentaries, reading aids, and scholarly materials related to Homer.
 Of the 681 Homeric papyri in Pack's inventory, 605 were poetry fragments while 76 were Homerica.
 In Mertens' updated inventory of 1004 items, 864 contained poetry and 140 were Homerica – showing an 84% increase in Homerica compared to a 42% increase in poetry fragments, suggesting growing scholarly engagement with Homeric texts.

 Ancient Greek tragedy represents a significant category of literature preserved in fragments.
 While approximately 300 Ancient Greek tragedies are known, only 32 complete texts have survived to the present day in full.
 The remainder exist only in fragments of varying length.
 All the fully preserved tragedies were written by just three authors: Aeschylus, Euripides, and Sophocles.